Jr. Faculty

 NYCLAC Jr. Faculty

-We invite Native college-age individuals to develop leadership and career-readiness skills as Junior Faculty at Native Youth Climate Adaptation and Leadership Congress (NYCALC).
+We invite Native college-age individuals to develop leadership and career-readiness skills as Junior Faculty at Native Youth Community Adaptation and Leadership Congress (NYCALC).

 Junior Faculty members serve as essential personnel during the weeklong congress.
 Typically, they arrive two days early for pre-event training, then attend workshops and serve as mentors to Native high school NYCALC participants during the event.